yxm0513/AirwallexTest/README.md

  3. run all tests:
 	`$ npm run test`

-Here are the options to run tests, eg, only run success cases or one single test:
+Here are the options to run tests, eg, only run 'success(200)' cases or one single test:

  - test
 	 - by defualt, it run all tests,